polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

                 eval:x:/@.exe
 ```

-The above example, will actually dynamically _"mold"_ our lambda object, according to what you type into the textbox.
-If you type
+The above example, will actually dynamically _"mold"_ your lambda object, according to what you type into the textbox.
+Depending
-in *"Thomas"*, it will evaluate a different lambda, according to its input, by molding the lambda object it is evaluated.
+upon what you supply in the textbox, it will **[add]** a different lambda object into its **[.exe]** lambda destination.

 To understand what's happening in this code, realise we're *"branching"* our lambda object, according to the return value of
 our **[p5.web.widgets.property.get]** invocation.
 We will take a deeper look at the concept of *"branching"* later, but basically
 if the value of our textbox is *"Thomas"*, it will **[add]** a different lambda into our **[.exe]** node, than it will with all
 other input values.

-Finally, it will invoke this **[.exe]** node, and execute it as a lambda object.
+Finally, it will evaluate this **[.exe]** node, and execute it as a lambda object.
 Hence, what we have actually done, is to
-dynamically create a piece of lambda, depending upon the value of our textbox, for then to execute our dynamically created lambda.
+dynamically create a lambda object, depending upon the value of our textbox - For then to evaluate our dynamically created lambda.
 The above code is a naive example, but the concept is extremely powerful, since it allows you to dynamically create your lambda
-objects, according to some criteria.

-### Commenting Hyperlambda

-Notice, the above code is also heavily commented.
-You can easily create comments in Hyperlambda, either by starting out your comments
-with `/*` and ending them with `*/` - Resulting in that the Hyperlambda parser will ignore everything in between.
-Alternatively,
-you can create comments by starting your lines with `//`, which makes the parser ignore the rest of the line.
-Comments have no
-semantic meaning to your lambda objects after your Hyperlambda have been parsed, and are in fact completely gone, after a lambda
-object have been created out of your Hyperlambda.
+objects, during runtime.
+This results in that you can have the computer both create its own lambda objects, in addition to modify
+existing lambda objects.

 ### Still confused?

-The above code might be challenging to visualize in the beginning, especially for experienced developers, since there are
+The above code might be challenging to visualize in the beginning, especially for experienced developers for some reasons,
-no similar concepts in main stream use out there as far as I know.
+since there are no similar concepts in main stream use out there as far as I know.
+However, if you imagine Hyperlambda as HTML,

-If you imagine Hyperlambda as HTML, and lambda as the DOM your HTML creates.
-Then imagining how JavaScript can change your DOM
+and lambda as the DOM your HTML creates.
+Then imagining how JavaScript can change your DOM dynamically, and how this becomes
-dynamically, and how this becomes the equivalent of dynamically *"molding"* your lambda objects during runtime - This might create
+the equivalent of dynamically *"molding"* your lambda objects during runtime.
+Then realize that the same way JavaScript can
+dynamically _"mold"_ your DOM, Hyperlambda can dynamically mold its _"lambda"_ objects, using constructs such as _"insert"_,
-a mental model you can use to visualise this more easily.
+_"add"_, _"set"_, etc. This might create a mental model you can use to visualise this more easily.

 ## [insert-before] and [insert-after]